makaronz/agent66/smc_trading_agent/README.md

 ## 🤝 Contributing

+We welcome contributions!
+Please see our [Contributing Guide](CONTRIBUTING.md) for details on:

+- Code of conduct
+- Development setup
+- Coding standards
+- Commit guidelines
+- Pull request process

+**Quick Start for Contributors**:
 1. Fork the repository
 2. Create a feature branch: `git checkout -b feature/amazing-feature`
-3. Commit changes: `git commit -m 'Add amazing feature'`
-4. Push to branch: `git push origin feature/amazing-feature`
+3. Make your changes following our [coding standards](CONTRIBUTING.md#coding-standards)
+4. Write tests for new features
+5. Commit with conventional commit format
-5. Open a Pull Request
+6. Open a Pull Request

+For detailed developer information, see the [Developer Guide](docs/DEVELOPER_GUIDE.md).

 ## 📝 Development Notes